pa2si/tortuga/README.md

-v 0.10.1
+v 0.11.0

 What's new:

-major content now served from Storyblok CMS
+- internationalization implementent and working teswise with the "about" menu button
+- all images are now served from cms. no files are served anymore from public folder.

 Done:

+- major content now served from Storyblok CMS
 - Custom Google Fonts
 - margin for section container in mobile version
 - Header with Navbar